Weights and measures inspection services

-Effective , all mandatory inspections of scales, gas pumps and other types of measuring devices used in measurement based financial transactions, are to be acquired from Measurement Canada authorized service providers.
+Effective , all mandatory inspections of scales, gas pumps and other types of measuring devices used in measurement-based financial transactions are to be carried out by Measurement Canada authorized service providers.
 In cases where there is no service provider in Canada authorized to provide the type of inspection service required, contact Measurement Canada to determine how to proceed.

 The use of Measurement Canada authorized service providers to provide inspection services is in keeping with Measurement Canada's commitment to focus its resources on establishing rules and requirements related to measurement, investigating occurrences of suspected inaccurate measurement, and monitoring the performance of authorized service providers and the marketplace in general.